tenglab/DASE/README.md

- 2. enhancer peaks of all samples and replicates: test_data/enhancer_peaks.bed Header must be the same as follow
+ 2. enhancer peaks of all samples and replicates: test_data/enhancer_peaks.bed

+ Header of the first 6 columns must be the same as follow
 | chr   | start     | end      | name       | score | strand |
 | ----- |---------- | -------- | ---------- | ----- | ------ |
 | chr18 | 63365927  | 63368565 | Peak_13186 | 1000  | .      |